2025–26 Tanzanian Premier League

-The 2025–26 Tanzanian Premier League (known as the NBC Premier League for sponsorship reasons) is the 61st season of the Tanzanian Premier League, the top-tier football league in Tanzania (mainland only), since its establishment in 1965.
-The season started on 17 September 2025 and will end on 23 May 2026.
+The 2025–26 Tanzanian Premier League (known as the NBC Premier League for sponsorship reasons) was the 61st season of the Tanzanian Premier League, the top-tier football league in Tanzania (mainland only), since its establishment in 1965.
+The season started on 17 September 2025 and ended on 30 June 2026.

 Teams

 The league consisted of 16 teams; the top 14 teams from the previous season, and two teams promoted from the Tanzanian Championship League.
 Young Africans entered the season as defending champions (for the fourth consecutive season).